tinymce/tinymce-docs/plugins/annotations.md

     },
 ```

 > Note: The annotator plugin is still in its experimental stage, hence we are using 'experimental' in 'ed.experimental.annotator.annotate'.
-A user will see a *Using experimental API: annotator* warning on his console.
+A user will see a **Using experimental API: annotator** warning on his console.
 Please ignore this warning, we are working on it.

+See [Configure TinyMCE]({{ site.baseurl }}/configure/) for more information on how to configure TinyMCE core.

 ### 2. Registering the Annotator Plugin